einstin88/Sapling/README.md

-**this is just a rough outline, most of the contents are still work in progress**
+**\*NOTE: this is just a rough outline, most of the contents are still work in progress**

 # Sapling
 - current release: `v0.1`
-- *Provide intelligent answers based on your given reading materials*
+- *Provide intelligent answers based on your given reading materials???*
 - Intended for journal articles, but can also be used for any text files such as pdf of textbook chapters or e-book

 ## Features